Related Content

 Though look out for it, as it’s a contender for London’s most anonymous Underground station entrance.

-You’ve reached Euston Square when you can see an underground sign on a pole above a staircase, which leads down from the street.
+As can be seen above, you will have reached Euston Square when you can see an underground sign on a pole above a staircase, which leads down from the street.

 The staircase will take you down to a ticket hall which provides access to both the trains heading east or west.